KhronosGroup/glTF-Asset-Generator/Source/LogTemplates/Node_NegativeScale.md

-These models are intended to test the children attribute of the node object.
+These models are intended to test negative scale transforms on the node object, both with and without specified normals.

-The following table shows the properties that are set for every model.

-~~HeaderTable~~

 Each node represents one quadrent of the displayed model.
 Taken together, they display the entire texture as a plane.